TRS Logo

 Death Benefits

-When a retiree dies, what benefits may be payable?
+When a retiree dies, what QPP benefits may be payable?

 For more information, please see the Guide to Death Benefits for Beneficiaries of Retired Members and the If the member participated in TRS' Tax-Deferred Annuity (TDA) Program, what TDA benefits may be payable?
 FAQ below.